-- 3.24 'Capacity building' means equipping members of the community with the resources and skills to participate effectively.
+- 3.19 'Capacity building' means equipping members of the community with the resources and skills to participate effectively.
 An example is training community members to facilitate their own community workshops.
-With these skills, communities will be better able to express their concerns and participate more effectively in planning and community processes. - 3.25 Ealing Council recognises the specific role of umbrella bodies such as ECN and other community groups, in assisting consultation and communication, and will supply practical support and training where appropriate. - 3.26 The Ealing 'Compact' is a signed agreement between Ealing Council and the Ealing Community Network (ECN).
+With these skills, communities will be better able to express their concerns and participate more effectively in planning and community processes. - 3.20 Ealing Council recognises the specific role of umbrella bodies such as ECN and other community groups, in assisting consultation and communication, and will supply practical support and training where appropriate. - 3.21 The Ealing 'Compact' is a signed agreement between Ealing Council and the Ealing Community Network (ECN).
 It sets out shared principles and values underpinning relations between the local authority and the local voluntary and community sector.
-It includes specific commitments by Ealing Council and ECN with respect to engaging in consultation and partnerships, acknowledging and providing for equality and diversity, and providing for community participation. - 3.27 The Compact is not a contract, but it is a clear statement of commitments and service standards that local voluntary and community groups, and the Council, can expect from one another.
+It includes specific commitments by Ealing Council and ECN with respect to engaging in consultation and partnerships, acknowledging and providing for equality and diversity, and providing for community participation. - 3.22 The Compact is not a contract, but it is a clear statement of commitments and service standards that local voluntary and community groups, and the Council, can expect from one another.
 Partnership is at the heart of the Compact.
-The local authority and ECN have shared roles, and this is reflected in the number of joint commitments in the Compact. - 3.28 Copies of the Compact are available from ECN or the Council or from our website: http://www.ealing.gov.uk/services/community/community+grants/compact.asp - 3.29 Chapter Four of the Ealing Compact sets out our joint commitments on 'Consultation and Partnerships' with the community, through the framework of the Ealing Community Network (ECN).
+The local authority and ECN have shared roles, and this is reflected in the number of joint commitments in the Compact. - 3.23 Chapter Four of the Ealing Compact sets out our joint commitments on 'Consultation and Partnerships' with the community, through the framework of the Ealing Community Network (ECN).
 It includes a commitment by ECN to 'work constructively with Ealing Council officers to plan and co-ordinate effective forward consultation and communication programmes'.
-ECN has also made a commitment to make its resources available to assist the Council with its consultation programmes and to encourage voluntary and community groups to respond to the Council's consultation documents and participate in consultation events. - 3.30 In turn, Ealing Council has made a commitment to better co-ordination between departments, to avoid overload on local voluntary and community groups from an excess of partnership meetings, consultation activities and communication exercises.
+ECN has also made a commitment to make its resources available to assist the Council with its consultation programmes and to encourage voluntary and community groups to respond to the Council's consultation documents and participate in consultation events. - 3.24 In turn, Ealing Council has made a commitment to better co-ordination between departments, to avoid overload on local voluntary and community groups from an excess of partnership meetings, consultation activities and communication exercises.
 For example, Council is developing a Customer Relations Management System so that information and feedback from our customers can be more easily shared between departments.
 The new systems will enable Customer Services to give better information to our customers with greater efficiency, and to ensure that requests for service are dealt with more effectively.

-How does the Statement of Community Involvement link in with the Ealing's Sustainable Community Strategy and the Local Strategic Partnership?
+How does the Statement of Community Involvement link in with the Ealing's Community Strategy and the Local Strategic Partnership?

-3.31 There is a clear expectation that planning authorities should collaborate with local strategic partnerships within their area.
+3.25 There is a clear expectation that planning authorities should collaborate with local strategic partnerships within their area.
 The relevant local strategic partnership, Partnership for Ealing, includes many of the borough's key public service providers, along with business organisations and representatives of the voluntary and community sector.
-This partnership is charged with providing a Sustainable Community Strategy, which aims to contribute to the achievement of sustainable development, and sets a long-term vision for Ealing, along with some of the key long, medium and short-term objectives to achieve this vision.
+This partnership is charged with providing a 'Community Strategy', which aims to contribute to the achievement of sustainable development, and sets a long-term vision for Ealing, along with some of the key long, medium and short-term objectives to achieve this vision.
 Clearly there is benefit in coordinating the full range of public service and development across the borough.
 Indeed, many of the Ealing partners have a duty to involve the public, similar to that of the local authority.
-The Statement of Community Involvement for Ealing's local development framework can be regarded as facilitating the development implications of the Sustainable Community Strategy.5
+The Statement of Community Involvement for Ealing's local plan can be regarded as facilitating the development implications of the Council's Community Strategy.